Superconducting phase diagram and spin diode effect via spin accumulation: Theory

 The retarded Usadel equation was Riccati parametrized \cite{schopohl_prb_95, konstandin_prb_05}, and the kinetic equations for the distribution function were parametrized as in Ref. \cite{ouassou_prb_18}.
 Numerically, these equations are solved by using fixed point iterations: first, we guess a value for the superconducting order parameter, and then we solve the retarded and kinetic equations successively until the change in the order parameter falls below some tolerance.
 The order parameter in a system with only the energy mode $h_0$ and the spin mode $h_7$ being nonzero is given by the gap equation

-$f^R$ is the anomalous retarded Green function, and the coupling constant $\lambda$ is related through the cutoff energy by $\omega_c = \Delta_0\cosh{(1/N_0\lambda)}$.
+The coupling constant $\lambda$ is related through the cutoff energy by $\omega_c = \Delta_0\cosh{(1/N_0\lambda)}$.
 For some parameter sets, more than one numerically stable solution to the gap equation exist.
 We find different solutions by solving the Usadel equations with two different initial guesses on the order parameter: $\Delta = 0.01 \Delta_0$ (lower branch) and $\Delta = \Delta_0$ (upper branch).
 Superconductivity is defined by both branches converging to a nonzero value, and the normal state is defined by both branches converging to zero.
 Bistability is defined by the lower branch converging to zero and the upper branch converging to a nonzero value.
-In practice, convergence to zero must be defined by the gap having converged to a value less than some threshold value.
+In practice, convergence to zero must be defined by the gap having converged to a value less than some threshold value which we set to $0.005\Delta_0$.
 Physically, the states in the bistable region are either stable or metastable, but in the Keldysh framework it is hard to calculate free energies and thus determine which one is the physical ground state of the system.
+This also applies in parts of the superconducting region where the upper and lower branches converge to different, nonzero values.
+Finally, we note that in the absence of inelastic scattering ($\delta=0$), we model inelastic scattering in the retarded equations only using the Dynes approximation $E \rightarrow E + 0.01i\Delta_0$.